wagj470/cf-yml-example-build-dockerfile-inroot/README.md

 So, you've decided to try Codefresh?
 Welcome on board!

-Using this repository we'll help you get up to speed with basic functionality such as: *building Docker images* and *pushing*.
+Using this repository we'll help you get up to speed with basic functionality such as: *building Docker images*.

 This project uses `Node JS` to build an application which will eventually become a distributable Docker image.